 It’s not perfect — particularly if you’re a taller person like me.
 But even with that gripe about seatpost length and a slightly cramped cockpit, I’d still choose to ride this bike over many other sub-$2,000 electric commuters.
 Blix did a really exceptional job of capitalizing on small details that by themselves don’t equate to a whole lot, but all added together make for an e-bike that’s really fun to ride.
 It’s also refreshing to see Blix decking their bikes with name-brand componentry, even in a day and age where those parts are very hard to source.

-The Blix Aveny Skyline is sold on the Blix website and will be shipped (mostly assembled) directly to your door.
+The Blix Aveny Skyline is sold on the Blix website.
+You can navigate there at the button below.
+The Aveny Skyline and will be shipped (mostly assembled) directly to your door.
 Or, if you find yourself near Santa Cruz on the California coast, you can stop by their showroom to test a bike and buy it in person.

 ‘Happy Riding, make sure to let us know if you have any questions down in our comments section or if you think we left anything out in this review of the Blix Aveny Skyline.